ReImagine the Monroeville Mall

 Third Place ($150)

-Winners will be announced in May 2021 and invited to read their essays at a ReImagine the Monroeville Mall Showcase this summer.
+Winners will be announced in June 2021 and invited to read their essays at a ReImagine the Monroeville Mall Showcase in July.

 This contest builds upon a ReImagine TCWAC initiative that aims to revitalize the mall into a community hub for sustainability and innovation.
 Learn More About the Monroeville EcoMall Project.